INM-6/metadata-archivist/README.md

   - !varname instructions can only be found in a patterProperty context.
 - Exploring starts from the properties at the root of the schema and a recursion is applied over every dictionary found inside.
 - A Parser must always be introduced inside a named dictionary containing an optional !parsing instruction and a mandatory reference to its definition (structure name -> {(!parsing: dict)?, $ref: $def})
   - Only one reference to a definition is accepted per named dictionary.
-(TODO: expand on the future?)
   - !parsing instructions point to dictionaries but this are not considered branches of the metadata structure, instead are considered as additional contextual information.
   - !parsing instructions must always precede the reference.